Deepak-Perla/Deepak-Perla/README.md

 - 🌱 I’m currently learning core DSA & DAA Topics in Java.

 - 🤔 Ask me about NFT, Blockchain and related stuff.
+Even I will learn with you

 - 👨‍💻 All of my projects are available at ["check repository tab"](https://github.com/Deepak-Perla)